ivanitlearning/AWS-Associate-Courses/README.md

 - Y can be a certain time or time period.
 - Z is a supported target service to deliver the event to.

-EventBridge is basically CloudWatch Events V2 that uses the same underlying APIs and has the same architecture, but with additional features.
+* EventBridge is basically CloudWatch Events V2 that uses the same underlying APIs and has the same architecture, but with additional features.
 Things created in one can be visible in the other for now.

-Both systems have a default Event bus for a single AWS account.
+* Both systems have a default Event bus for a single AWS account.
 A bus is a stream of events which occur for any supported service inside an AWS account.
 In CW Events, there is only one bus (implicit), this is not exposed.
 EventBridge can have additional event buses for your applications or third party applications and services.
 These can be interacted with in the same way as the default bus.

-In both services, you create rules and these rules pattern match events which occur on the buses and when they see an event which matches, they deliver that event to a target.
-Alternatively you can have schedule based rules which match a certain date and time or ranges of dates and times.
+* In both services, create rules and these rules pattern match events which occur on the buses and when they see an event which matches, they deliver that event to a target.
+  * Alternatively you can have schedule based rules which match a certain date and time or ranges of dates and times.

-Rules match incoming events or schedules.
+* Rules match incoming events or schedules.
 The rule matches an event and routes that event to one or more targets as you define on that rule.

-Architecturally at the heart of event bridge is the default account event bus.
+* Architecturally at the heart of event bridge is the default account event bus.
 This is a stream of events generated by supported services within the AWS account.
 Rules are created and these are linked to a specific event bus or the default event bus.
 Once the rule completes pattern matching, the rule is executed and moves that event that it matched through to one or more targets.
+In the demo, the EventBridge rule is then mapped to a Lambda function to do something
-The events themselves are JSON structures and the data can be used by the targets.
+* The events themselves are JSON structures and the data can be used by the targets.

 ### 1.13.4.
 Application Programming Interface (API) Gateway